Australian construction price outlook – Q1 2025

 Source: Altus Group

 Escalation rates remain highly variable, depending on project type, size, location and materials.
-Given these complexities, it is essential to consult professional quantity surveyors to evaluate project-specific costs and escalation factors.
-Tailored assessments ensure accurate forecasting and risk management.
+Given these complexities, it is essential to consult professional quantity surveyors to evaluate project-specific costs and escalation factors and receive tailored assessments for accurate forecasting and risk management.

-Figure 2 - A snapshot of Australian construction material price trends – Q4 2024
+Figure 2 – A snapshot of Australian construction material price trends – Q1 2025

 Altus Materials Escalation Index (Australia)